How do I apply for financial aid?

 - Not owe a refund on a federal student grant or be in default on a federal student loan.

-- If male, be registered for the Selective Service System.
+- If male, be registered with the Selective Service System.

 - Have no conviction for the possession or sale of illegal drugs while you were receiving federal student aid (such as grants, work-study, or loans).